matt2718/colorado-qb/_pages/info/rules.md

 ## Substitutions

-Although a team may have more than four players on its roster, **only four may play at the same time** (this applies to tournament play; it is counterproductive to enforce this rule at practices).
+Although a team may have more than four players on its roster, **no more than four may play at the same time** (this applies to tournament play; it is counterproductive to enforce this rule at practices).
 Players can generally be substituted **between games, at halftime, and before a tiebreaker**.
 At many tournaments, teams are allowed a single **timeout** per game, during which substitutions can be made.